 Go through everyone’s clothes, shoes, coats to see what needs to be replaced.
 Then I watch for sales for those items. – Melissa M.

 We homeschool, so maybe this is a little easier for us, but I don’t go crazy with new everything for back to school.
 Even with the curriculum I buy used or borrow as much as possible.
 I have my kids reuse their binders or folders if they’re still in decent shape.
 But if you do need stuff, this is a great time of year to check out all the back to school sales and stock up on really cheap supplies for the year. – Jessica P.

-Looking for even more money saving tips?
-You may really enjoy my book, Little House Living: The Make Your Own Guide to a Frugal, Simple, and Self-Sufficient Life!
+Looking for more money saving ideas?
+You may really enjoy my book, Little House Living: The Make Your Own Guide to a Frugal, Simple, and Self-Sufficient Life.